a-vasilev/building-microservices/README.md

  ### Independently deployable
  Every microservice should be self contained and redeploying it should not    depend on any other microservice.
+ One service per host, one database per service.
+ - Docker
  ### Modeled around a business domain
  ### Automate every aspect
  This principle requires a lot of time and effort upfront without a lot of benefit at first, but once everything is in place creating, maintaining and deploying a new service becomes trivial.